 Antibody screening mixes patient plasma with red blood cells to detect unexpected antibodies.
 Agglutination indicates possible antibodies, requiring further identification for safe blood transfusions

-High Performance Liquid Chromatography (HPLC) for Identification of Hemoglobin Subtypes
+High Performance Liquid Chromatography (HPLC) for Hemoglobinopathies Screening

 HPLC for hemoglobin subtype identification separates and quantifies different hemoglobin variants based on their unique chromatographic properties.